AniMerrill/Joyput/README.md

 * Beyond
     * Potentially add in editor GUI (and config file standard) to instantiating mappings when the game launches.
     * Add easy remapping per device profile.
+    * Eventually port to a GDNative version for better performance.